-- 29.01 This Collective Agreement is in full force and effect from May 7th, 2023 through to and including April 30th, 2025. - 29.02 Should either party desire to change, amend, or alter this Collective Agreement notice in writing shall be given to the other Party hereto not less than 60 days and not more than 120 days preceding the expiry of the term of the Collective Agreement.
+- 29.01 This Collective Agreement is in full force and effect from May 4th, 2025 through to and including April 30th, 2029. - 29.02 Should either party desire to change, amend, or alter this Collective Agreement notice in writing shall be given to the other Party hereto not less than 60 days and not more than 120 days preceding the expiry of the term of the Collective Agreement.
 Should such notice be given, this Collective Agreement will continue in force until such time as the Union or the Employer commence a lawful strike or lockout or conclude a new Collective Agreement.

-All of which is agreed this 7th day of May 2023
+All of which is agreed on this 4th day of May 2025